VisualAlgorithmsSamples/neuro-sdk/Unity/USAGE.md

 You will need to implement the `Name`, `Description` and `Schema` of the action that you are creating, as well as a `Validate` and `ExecuteAsync` method.

-If your action is not going to be used in an `ActionWindow`, you can pass `null` to that parameter in the base constructor.
-Otherwise, you should take in an `ActionWindow` parameter in your own constructor, and pass that down.

 The `Validate` method should validate the incoming data from json, and make sure that it's correct, and it should also perform any kind of initial verifications and finding objects.
 For example, in Inscryption, checking that the card that Neuro is trying to play is valid, and that there is enough bones for it, as well as finding the actual Card object and saving that as state.
 At the end you should return either `ExecutionResult.Success()` or `ExecutionResult.Failure(string message)`.

 In order to pass state or context between the `Validate` and `ExecuteAsync` methods, you can use the `parsedData` out parameter.
 This will be passed to the `ExecuteAsync` method when it is called.
 The type of the `parsedData` parameter is the type parameter of the `NeuroAction<T>` class.
 If you have no context to pass, you can use the class without the generic type parameter.